Jhgomez/StudyNotes/aws/CCP_notes.md

-Cloud Practitioner(CCP)
+# Cloud Practitioner(CCP)

 Basic certification, light weight version of the certified architect solution, most people taking it are in sales and management due to the certification focus on billing and business-centric concepts which will allow to understand the reasons why you should use AWS

 Content:

-	Cloud Concepts
+* **Cloud Concepts**:
 	Define AWS cloud and its value propositions, identify aspect of AWS cloud economics, list cloud architecture design principles

-	Security
+* **Security**:
 	AWS security service, shared responsibility model

-	Technology
+* **Technology**:
 	Core AWS services and other services, global infrastructure(regions, azs, edge locations)

-	Billing and pricing
+* **Billing and pricing**:
-	Compare and contrast different pricing models, recognize account structures in relating to EVA'92s billing and pricing, identify resource for billing support
+	Compare and contrast different pricing models, recognize account structures in relating to EVA's billing and pricing, identify resource for billing support

 We can use the following resources(Search in google):

--Overview of AWs
+- Overview of AWs
--Architecting for the Cloud: AWS Best Practices
+- Architecting for the Cloud: AWS Best Practices
--How AWS pricing works
+- How AWS pricing works
--Cost management in the AWS Cloud
+- Cost management in the AWS Cloud
--Just go to the web page and compare/read about the support plans
+- Just go to the web page and compare/read about the support plans

-'97'97'97'97'97'97'97'97'97'97

-Cloud Concepts
+# Cloud Concepts

--What is cloud computing?
+### What is cloud computing?

 Is the practice of using network of remote servers hosted on the internet to store, manage, and process data, rather than a local server or personal computer.

 GCP and Azure are similar solutions to AWS, they all are cloud providers, which are solutions to run workloads.
 Previous to cloud providers this was done purely On-premise, but now we have three options, on-premise, hybrid(using both cloud and premise) and cloud.
 On-premise means

-	-you own your own server(software and hardware)
+- you own your own server(software and hardware)
-	-you need IT staff/personnel to configure the servers and applications -you pay or rent the real-estate to house these fiscal servers -you take all the risk
+- you need IT staff/personnel to configure the servers and applications
+- you pay or rent the real-estate to house these fiscal servers
+- you take all the risk

 But now companies are using more cloud providers than on-premise solutions, Using cloud providers means:

-	-Someone else owns the servers
+- Someone else owns the servers
-	-Someone else hire the IT personnel
+- Someone else hire the IT personnel
-	-Someone else pays/rents the real-estate
+- Someone else pays/rents the real-estate
-	-You'92re responsible for configuring your cloud services and code that you deploy on to those services, and cloud providers takes care of the rest
+- You're responsible for configuring your cloud services and code that you deploy on to those services, and cloud providers takes care of the rest

-6 Benefits of Cloud Computing/Cloud Providers over On-Premise
+### 6 Benefits of Cloud Computing/Cloud Providers over On-Premise

-	1.- Trade capital expense for variable expense: No upfront-cost, instead of paying for data centers and servers instead, pay-on demand, meaning, pay only when	     you consume computing resources
+1. Trade capital expense for variable expense: No upfront-cost, instead of paying for data centers and servers instead, pay-on demand, meaning, pay only when you consume computing resources

-	2.- Benefits for massive economies of scale: You'92re sharing the cost with thousands of customers to get unbeatable savings
+2. Benefits for massive economies of scale: You're sharing the cost with thousands of customers to get unbeatable savings

-	3.- Stop guessing capacity: You don'92t need to guess what the infrastructure capacity needs to be, instead of paying for underutilized servers, you can scale up or down to meet the current need.
+3. Stop guessing capacity: You don't need to guess what the infrastructure capacity needs to be, instead of paying for underutilized servers, you can scale up or down to meet the current need.

-	4.- Increase speed and agility: Launch resources within a few clicks in minutes, instead of waiting for the IT staff to implement to solution/configuration of the server
+4. Increase speed and agility: Launch resources within a few clicks in minutes, instead of waiting for the IT staff to implement to solution/configuration of the server

-	5.- Stop spending on running and maintaining data centers: Focus on customers rather than the heavy lifting of racking, stacking and powering servers.
+5. Stop spending on running and maintaining data centers: Focus on customers rather than the heavy lifting of racking, stacking and powering servers.

-	6.- Go global in minutes: Deploy your app in different regions around the world with a few clicks.
+6. Go global in minutes: Deploy your app in different regions around the world with a few clicks.

-Types of cloud computing
+### Types of cloud computing

-	-SssS(for customers): Software as a service, a complete product that is run and managed by the service provider.
-Don'92t worry about how the service is maintained, it just works and remains available.
+- SssS(for customers): Software as a service, a complete product that is run and managed by the service provider.
+Don't worry about how the service is maintained, it just works and remains available.
 Examples: Salesforce, Gmail, Microsoft365,

-	-PaaS(for developers): Platform as service, removes the need for your organization to manage the underlying infrastructure, don'92t worry about provisioning, configuring or understanding the hardware or OS.
+- PaaS(for developers): Platform as service, removes the need for your organization to manage the underlying infrastructure, don't worry about provisioning, configuring or understanding the hardware or OS.
 You can focus on the deployment and management of your app.
 Examples: Elastic Beanstalk(AWS), Heroku, Engines(google)

-	-IaaS(for Administrators): infrastructure as a service.
+- IaaS(for Administrators): infrastructure as a service.
 The building block for cloud IT.
 Provides access to networking features, computers and data storage space.
-	Don'92t worry about IT staff, data centers or hardware.
+Don't worry about IT staff, data centers or hardware.
 Examples: AWS, google cloud platform, Microsoft Azure.
 With all the resources we can access in this service we can build our own PaaS on top of this service/tools, also we can build our own SaaS on top of the PaaS or IaaS.

-  Cloud Computing Deployment Models
+### Cloud Computing Deployment Models

-	Cloud
+* **Cloud**:
 	Fully utilizing cloud computing.
 Examples: Squarespace, dropbox, basecamp.
-It is very well suited for start-up because it'92s extremely low-cost.
-Great for SaaS offerings where they don'92t need to deal with regulatory bodies or just the nature of the app is not too complicated.
+It is very well suited for start-up because it's extremely low-cost.
+Great for SaaS offerings where they don't need to deal with regulatory bodies or just the nature of the app is not too complicated.

-	On-Premise
+* **On-Premise**:
 	Deploying resources on-premises, using virtualization and resource management tools, is sometimes called '93private cloud'94.
 They use data centers, used in government, hospitals and large enterprises with heavy regulations like insurance companies.

-	Hybrid
+* **Hybrid**:
 	Uses both cloud and on-premise resources.
 It is used by banks, fintech, etc. Usually legacy code lives on-premise

-Global Infrastructure
+### Global Infrastructure

 3 years back there was 69 availabllity zones within 22 geographic regions around the world.
 There is regions which is a physical location in the world with multiple availability zones, also Availability zones are one or more discrete data centers and edge location which is a data center owned by trusted partner of was.

-	 -Regions: Geographically distinct location with multiple data centers(AZs).
+- **Regions**: Geographically distinct location with multiple data centers(AZs).
 They are physically isolated from and independent from other regions in terms of location and power supply, each one has at least two AZs, largest region is US-east and service almost always become available in this regions.
 Not all services	are available in all regions.
 US-east-1 is the region where you see all your billing info.

-	-Availability Zones/AZs (Data Centers): Data center in which AWS services run.
+- **Availability** Zones/AZs (Data Centers): Data center in which AWS services run.
 Identified by a region code followed by letter identifier.
-Multi-AZ is when you'92re distributing your instances across multiple AZs which allows failover configurations for handling requests when one goes down.
+Multi-AZ is when you're distributing your instances across multiple AZs which allows failover configurations for handling requests when one goes down.
 There is a set latency between
 AZs of <10ms.

-	-Edge Locations: Data centers own by a partner of AWS which has a connection to AWS network.
+- **Edge Locations**: Data centers own by a partner of AWS which has a connection to AWS network.
 This locations serve requests for CloudFront and Route53.
 Request going to either of these services will be routed to the nearest edge location automatically.
 S3TransferAcceleration traffic and APIGateway endpoint traffic also use the the AWS edge network.
 This allows for low latency no matter where the user is located.

-	-GovCloud Regions(US): Special type of region which allow customers to host sensitive controlled unclessified info and other type of regulated workloads.
+- **GovCloud Regions(US)**: Special type of region which allow customers to host sensitive controlled unclessified info and other type of regulated workloads.
 Can only be operated by US citizens and US soil, only accessible to US entities.

-'97'97'97'97

-EC2 pricing model
+### EC2 pricing model

-	-On-Demand (Least commitment/cheapest): Low cost and flexible, for first time apps or experiment, short-term, spiky unpredictable workloads or run an experiment.
+- **On-Demand (Least commitment/cheapest)**: Low cost and flexible, for first time apps or experiment, short-term, spiky unpredictable workloads or run an experiment.
 Charged by the hour or by minute of use(Varies based on EC2 instances types).
 No upfront payment and no long term commitment

-	-Reserved Instances (Best Long-term): Steady state or predictable usage, commit to EC2 over a 1 or 3 year term, allows reselling unused reserved instances.
+- **Reserved Instances (Best Long-term)**: Steady state or predictable usage, commit to EC2 over a 1 or 3 year term, allows reselling unused reserved instances.

-	-Spot(Biggest Savings upto 90%): request extra/spare computing capacity, flexible commitment(start and end time), can handle interruptions, for non-critical background jobs.
+- **Spot(Biggest Savings up to 90%)**: request extra/spare computing capacity, flexible commitment(start and end time), can handle interruptions, for non-critical background jobs.
 Similar to discounts when an airline makes discounts to fill vacant seats in a flight, AWS will offer discounts to maximize utility of their idle servers(unused resoures).
 The instance can be terminated by AWS at anytime if a customer paying a higher price needs it.

-	-Dedicated(most expensive): Dedicated servers, can be on-demand or reserved(up to 70% off), when you need a gxuarantee of isolate hardware(enterprise requirement).
+- **Dedicated(most expensive)**: Dedicated servers, can be on-demand or reserved(up to 70% off), when you need a gxuarantee of isolate hardware(enterprise requirement).
 Multi-tenat when multiple customers run their workload in the same server and Virtual Isolation is what separates the customers.
 Single tenant is when each customer runs their workload in a separate server/hardware

-'97'97'97'97
-Billing And Pricing
+### Billing And Pricing

-Free Services
+#### Free Services:
-	-IAM
-	-VPC
+- IAM
+- VPC
 - Organizations & Consolidation Billing
 - AWS Cost Explorer

 Free but Can Provision other AWS services which are not free
 	- Auto Scaling (probably will be on the exam so make sure to explain it could use some services which cost money)